Skip to the main content

 Updated Apr 10, 2017

-• critical thinking skills
+• Critical-thinking skills

-• an interest in science, food and health
+• An interest in science, food, and health

-• communication skills
+• Verbal and written communication skills

-• creative and flexible
+• Creativity and flexibility

-• honest, ethical and caring
+• To be honest, ethical, and caring

-• sincere and tactful
+• To be sincere and tactful

-• self-assured
+• Self-assuredness

 They should enjoy:

-• working with people
+• Working with people

 In Alberta, this occupation is part of 1 or more 2016 National Occupational Classification (NOC) groups.
 If there are multiple related NOC groups, select a NOC heading to learn about each one.